linien-org/linien/README.rst

 Installation with pip
 ---------------------

-It is written for python 3 and can be installed using python's package manager pip:
+Linien is written for python 3 and can be installed using python's package manager pip:

 ..  code-block:: bash